 California State University Northridge (CSUN) was founded in 1958 as San Fernando Valley State College.
 Home to 38,310 students (most recent figures), CSUN offers 175 programs through nine colleges.
 The College of Health and Human Development, Department of Family & Consumer Sciences houses the Apparel Design and Merchandising program.
 Degree offerings for aspiring fashion designers include a BS in Family and Consumer Sciences with Options in Apparel Design and Production and Textiles and Apparel.

 According to the Department, the programs combine “design technology, business strategy and fashion merchandising” in its approach to “apparel manufacturing, processing and merchandising techniques, and textile product quality control.”
 Other program highlights include access to the Historic Costume Collection, internship opportunities at The California Merchandise Mart, design showrooms, textile and apparel manufacturers, major department stores, museums, and textile testing labs, and networking opportunities through the student organization TRENDS.

 Students also have the opportunity to develop professional relationships through domestic fashion industry tours, and organizations such as the International Textile and Apparel Association (ITAA) and the Fashion Industry Association (FIA).

 9. San Francisco State University, San Francisco, California

-San Francisco State University (SFSU) was founded in 1899.
-It is home to 30,500 students enrolled in more than 140 undergraduate and graduate programs, 17 credential programs and 38 certificate programs across seven colleges.
-The College of Health and Social Sciences is home to the Department of Consumer and Family Studies/Dietetics.
-The Department offers several programs for aspiring fashion designers.
+Founded in 1899 as San Francisco State Normal School, San Francisco State University (SFSU) is home to 30,500 students enrolled in more than 140 undergraduate and graduate programs, 17 credential programs, and 38 certificate programs across seven colleges.
+The College of Health and Social Sciences is home to the Department of Consumer and Family Studies/Dietetics, which offers several programs for aspiring fashion designers.